Jusalo24/Web_projekti_R13/README.md

 ### Start All Services

-From the project root directory in PowerShell:
+From the project root directory:

 ```powershell
 # Build and start all services (database, server, client)